 An expert data scientist has the capability of digging out meaningful information from whatever data is available to them.
-They lead organizations to the right direction through sound data-driven decisions and suggestions.
+They lead organizations in the right direction through sound data-driven decisions and suggestions.

 Data Science Applications

-Below-mentioned are some of the applications of Data Science:
+Below-mentioned is some of the applications of Data Science:

 - Fraud and risk detection: Over the years, financial organizations have learned to analyze the probabilities of risks and defaults through customer profiling, past expenditures, and other variables available through data.